 - MA-level students will also develop skills in project management

 Students will be trained in:

-Undergraduate (BA-level) and graduate (MA-level) students from any discipline with an interest in cities, culture and society are encouraged to apply.
-The course is open to Danish as well as international students.
+Bachelor’s and Master’s students from any discipline with an interest in cities, culture and society are encouraged to apply.
+The course is open to Danish as well as to international students.
 Good English skills are required.